isambard-sc/brics_jupyterhub_envs/README.md

 #### Prerequisites

-On machine where dev environment is launched:
+On the machine where the environment is launched:

-* `podman`: the dev environment is launched as a [Podman pod][podman-pod-podman-docs] from a K8s manifest using [`podman kube play`][podman-kube-play-podman-docs]
+* `podman`: the environment is launched as a [Podman pod][podman-pod-podman-docs] from a K8s manifest using [`podman kube play`][podman-kube-play-podman-docs]
 * `bash`: the deployment scripts are a bash scripts
-* OpenSSH: the deployment scripts use OpenSSH's `ssh-keygen` to generate SSH keys for use in the dev environment
+* OpenSSH: the deployment scripts use OpenSSH's `ssh-keygen` to generate SSH keys for use in the environment
 * `git`: the deployment scripts clone development repositories with Git
 * `sed`: the deployment scripts use `sed` to transform text when dynamically generating YAML documents
 * `tar`: the deployment scripts create `tar` archives containing the initial contents of [podman named volumes][podman-volume-podman-docs]